Batch processing, Iceberg, and Delta Lake for Starburst Galaxy

 When data is transformed from the Land layer into a new location, that new location is called the Structure layer.

-In a modern data lake or data lakehouse, the Structure layer is the source of truth for all operations and most of the major transformations occur between the Land layer and Structure layer.
+In a data lakehouse, the Structure layer is the source of truth for all operations.
+Importantly, most of the major transformations occur between the Land layer and Structure layer.

 The exact nature of these transformations depends on the datasets and structures involved, but typically include the following steps.